ioerger/transit2/src/pytransit/doc/source/resampling_method.rst

       transit resampling <comma-separated .wig files (control group)> <comma-separated .wig files (experimental group)> <annotation_file> <output_file> [Optional Arguments]

   Optional Arguments:
+      Optional Arguments:
             --s <integer>        :=  Number of samples.
 Default: --s 10000 --n <string>         :=  Normalization method.
 Default: --n TTR -a                   :=  Perform adaptive resampling.
 Default: Turned Off.
             --PC <float>         :=  Pseudocounts used in calculating LFC. (default: 1) --iN <int>           :=  Ignore TAs occuring within given percentage (as integer) of the N terminus.
-Default: --iN 0 --iC <int>           :=  Ignore TAs occuring within given percentage (as integer) of the C terminus.
-Default: --iC 0 --ctrl_lib <string>  :=  String of letters representing library of control files in order e.g. 'AABB'.
+Default: --iN 0
+            --iC <int>           :=  Ignore TAs occuring within given percentage (as integer) of the C terminus.
+Default: --iC 0
+            --ctrl_lib <string>  :=  String of letters representing library of control files in order e.g. 'AABB'.
 Default empty.
 Letters used must also be used in --exp_lib If non-empty, resampling will limit permutations to within-libraries.
             --exp_lib <string>   :=  String of letters representing library of experimental files in order e.g. 'ABAB'.
 Default empty.
 Letters used must also be used in --ctrl_lib If non-empty, resampling will limit permutations to within-libraries.
             -winz                :=  winsorize insertion counts for each gene in each condition (replace max cnt in each gene with 2nd highest; helps mitigate effect of outliers) -no-sr               :=  disable site-restricted resampling; less sensitive, might be more conservative for finding significant conditionally essential genes

 Parameters
 ----------